Voxelcubes-Studios/voxelcubes-tools-blender/README.md

 # Website
 https://voxelcubes.com
-For free 3d models and game-ready assets, tutorials, games, source-codes and more
+For free 3d models, game-ready assets, tutorials, games, source-codes and more

 # Youtube
 https://www.youtube.com/@voxelcubesstudios
-For free 3d models and game-ready assets, tutorials and more
+For free 3d models, game-ready assets, tutorials and more